Sungup/sungup.github.io/_posts/2020-01-07-Installing-Ingress-Nginx-on-the-Private-Network.md

 kubectl apply -f metallb-configmap.yaml;
 ```

+If you want setup more customized, please read the official documents,
+"[Bare-metal considerations]".

 #### Requesting Specific IP

-Different from `NodeExport` method, just change the type from `NodePort` to
+Different from `NodeExport`, just change the type from `NodePort` to
 `LoadBalancer`.
 Don't add `externalIP` field.
 If the metallb works fine,
-metallb assign the new IP to the ingress-nginx service.
+metallb will assign the new IP to the ingress-nginx service.

 ```diff
 --- service-nodeport.yaml       2020-01-07 22:34:38.827830196 +0900